-- They accept entries from Canadian writers and international writers.
+- Submission entries from Canadian writers and international writers are accepted.

 - They accept work from international writers only during certain months, depending on the genre.

-- Due to the high volume of submissions they receive, please allow for one to six months for poetry and up to nine months for fiction and creative nonfiction.
+- One to six months for poetry and up to nine months for fiction and creative nonfiction response.

 - Malahat Review accepts submissions via Submittable only.

 - Please submit your work in a single .doc, .docx, or .pdf file.

 - Please list the word count (for prose) or line count (for poetry) at the beginning of each piece.